 Also, when a team is shopping a player, they are selective about the teams they’ll call.
 Not only is this done to prevent leaks, but a general manager pointed out that calling every team can devalue your asset and hurt your leverage since it’s clear that you’re moving the player.

 This is also why relationships between specific executives is important.
 It’s no coincidence that we often see the same teams trade with one another.
-Executives talk to their friends more often, which means there are more trade conversations as well.
+Executives talk to their friends more often, which means they have more trade conversations as well.
 There’s also the trust that things won’t be leaked to the media and, as one executive said, “there won’t be any foul play.”

 One example of so-called “foul play” is rather humorous and well-known among league circles.
 Years ago, an executive believed that he had the necessary pieces to acquire Amar’e Stoudemire from the Phoenix Suns.
 He wanted to trade for Stoudemire and then flip him to another team because he felt he could get more in return for Stoudemire than Phoenix could.
 He started calling teams to ask what they’d be willing to trade him if he could get Stoudemire.
 Well, he accidentally called the Suns and asked what they’d be willing to give up if he could acquire Stoudemire… from the Suns.
 He offered Phoenix their own player.
 Needless to say, that executive did not acquire Stoudemire.

 Relationships matter.
 There’s usually an agenda (but some truth) when something is reported.
 Trades are more complex than they seem.
 Leaks can be deployed as a weapon, but they may hurt that team in the long run.
-As Thursday’s NBA trade deadline approaches, these are some things to keep in mind.
+Whenever trade talks are heating up in the NBA, these are some things to keep in mind.